Background pattern

 • If you have endogenous depression;

-• If you have otosclerosis (in the middle ear);
+• If you have hearing loss due to otosclerosis (in the middle ear);

-• If you have, or have had, brown-yellow patches on the skin, especially on the face (melasma), if this occurs, avoid direct sunlight or ultraviolet light;
+• If you have, or have had, brownish-yellow spots on the skin, especially on the face (chloasma), if this happens to you, you should avoid direct sunlight or ultraviolet light;

 • If you smoke.
 Smoking cigarettes increases the risk of serious side effects with the use of oral contraceptives, such as heart attack and stroke.
-This risk increases even more with age.
+This risk increases even more the more tobacco you smoke and with age.

 If you take the pill, stop smoking, especially if you are over 35 years old.
-If you cannot stop smoking and are over 35 years old, your doctor may recommend using a different type of contraceptive.
+If you do not stop smoking, you should use other contraceptive methods, especially if there are other risk factors.

 Your doctor will schedule regular check-ups while you are taking the pill.
-Depending on your situation and health status, your doctor will decide how often these check-ups are needed and what type of tests will be performed.
+Depending on your situation and health status, your doctor will decide how often these exams are necessary and what type of tests will be performed.

-• Before a planned major surgery or immobilization (ask your doctor at least 4 weeks in advance);
+• before a planned major operation or immobilization (ask your doctor at least 4 weeks in advance);

 PSYCHIATRIC DISORDERS

 Some women who use hormonal contraceptives like Danielle have reported depression or a depressed mood.
-Depression can be severe and sometimes may lead to suicidal thoughts.
+Depression can be severe and sometimes can induce suicidal thoughts.
 If you experience mood changes and depressive symptoms, contact your doctor for additional medical advice as soon as possible.

 BLOOD CLOTS

-The use of a combined hormonal contraceptive like Danielle increases your risk of blood clots compared to not using it.
+The use of a combined hormonal contraceptive like Danielle increases your risk of suffering from a blood clot compared to not using it.
 In rare cases, a blood clot can block blood vessels and cause serious problems.

 Blood clots can form:

-It is essential to remember that the overall risk of a blood clot causing harm due to Danielle is small.
+It is essential to remember that the overall risk of a harmful blood clot due to Danielle is small.

 HOW TO RECOGNIZE A BLOOD CLOT

-• Swelling of a leg or foot or along a vein in the leg or foot, especially if accompanied by:
+• Swelling of a leg or foot or along a vein in the leg or foot, especially when accompanied by:

 • Increased temperature in the affected leg.